RayhanTabase/weather-app/README.md

 # Weather App

-> An app that gets the current temperature and weather conditions of your current location
+> An app that gets the current temperature and weather conditions of your current location, inspired by freecode academy

 ## Live Demo